 After receiving my PhD, I held postdoctoral fellowships at the Center for Asian Democracy at University of Louisville, and the US-China Institute at University of Southern California, where I also lectured in its School of International Relations.

 In 2012, I joined King's College London as Lecturer in Chinese Politics.
-A year later, I moved across the street to LSE, where I continue to draw upon my expertise in Chinese politics while also expanding my research both topically and regionally in the Department of Social Policy.
+A year later, I moved across the street to LSE, where I continue to draw upon my expertise in Chinese politics while also expanding my research both topically and geographically in the Department of Social Policy.

 I believe research should be both problem-driven and policy-relevant to help bridge the divide between academia and policy.
 As a teacher, I aim to provide an education that influences lives far beyond the classroom.

-And LSE's mission to 'understand the causes of things' focuses us on identifying the sources of complex social problems and devising ways to help solve them.
+LSE's mission to 'understand the causes of things' focuses us on identifying the sources of complex social problems and devising ways to help solve them.
 We pursue this goal from an international perspective and believe that no single methodological, theoretical, or disciplinary means of inquiry is the 'correct' one.